corda/corda/docs/source/corda-firewall-configuration-file.rst

 :revocationConfig: Controls the way Certificate Revocation Lists (CRL) are handled for TLS connections.

-        :revocationConfig:

     :mode: Either ``SOFT_FAIL`` or ``HARD_FAIL`` or ``OFF`` or ``EXTERNAL_SOURCE``

         ``SOFT_FAIL`` : Causes CRL checking to use soft fail mode.
 Soft fail mode allows the revocation check to succeed if the revocation status cannot be determined because of a network error.

         ``HARD_FAIL`` :  Rigorous CRL checking takes place.
 This involves each certificate in the certificate path being checked for a CRL distribution point extension, and that this extension points to a URL serving a valid CRL.
             This means that if any CRL URL in the certificate path is inaccessible, the connection with the other party will fail and be marked as bad.
             Additionally, if any certificate in the hierarchy, including the self-generated node SSL certificate, is missing a valid CRL URL, then the certificate path will be marked as invalid.

         ``OFF`` : do not perform CRL check.

         ``EXTERNAL_SOURCE`` : only makes sense for Float component i.e. with ``firewallMode = FloatOuter``.
 When ``mode = EXTERNAL_SOURCE`` is specified, Float component will fetch CRLs using tunnel connection it maintains with Bridge.
 This allows Float to correctly obtain CRLs without initiating direct outgoing connections to the Delivery Points specified in TLS certificates.

 .. _p2pTlsSigningCryptoServiceConfig :